Buckland in Auglaize County, Ohio — The American Midwest (Great Lakes)

 Erected 1980 by Auglaize County Historical Society.

 Location.
 40° 37.661′ N, 84° 15.558′ W. Marker is in Buckland, Ohio, in Auglaize County.
-Marker is at the intersection of Cemetery Road and Main Street (Ohio Route 197), on the left when traveling east on Cemetery Road.
-Touch for map. marker is in a City Park, on cemetery Road at the corner of NW Oak Street.
+Marker is at the intersection of Cemetery Road and Main Street (Ohio Route 197), on the left when traveling east on Cemetery Road. marker is in a City Park, on cemetery Road at the corner of NW Oak Street.
 Cemetery Road runs east off of St Rt 197 (Main Street) Park is at the north edge of town.
-The cemetery seperates the park from the Auglaize River.
+The cemetery Touch for map.
 Marker is in this post office area: Buckland OH 45819, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured The Mystery Stone (a few steps from this marker); Fort Amanda (approx. 3.7 miles away); a different marker also named Fort Amanda (approx. 3.7 miles away); Tawa Town (approx. 4 miles away); Site of the 86 Acre Homestead of Dye Sunderland (approx. 4 miles away); Bloody Bridge (approx. 4.9 miles away); The Shannon Stock Company (approx. 5.1 miles away); Dudley Nichols (approx. 5.2 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+The Mystery Stone (a few steps from this marker); Fort Amanda (approx. 3.7 miles away); a different marker also named Fort Amanda (approx. 3.7 miles away); Tawa Town (approx. 4 miles away); Site of the 86 Acre Homestead of Dye Sunderland (approx. 4 miles away); Bloody Bridge (approx. 4.9 miles away); The Shannon Stock Company (approx. 5.1 miles away); Neil Armstrong's Boyhood Home (approx. 5.2 miles away).

 More about this marker.
 There are other un-related markers at this site

 More.
 Search the internet for White Feather's Town.